 - The term the road less traveled meaning is from From Robert Frost’s poem The Road Not Taken, 1920.
 It is a common phrase I have heard from the pulpit.

 - As to “Out on a Limb” I have personally used this phrase many times and NEVER had anything to do with Shirley MacLaine’s book.
 Etymonline says that the figurative sense is from 1897.
 The Phrase Finder supplies a quote from 1895.
 For example, the Steubenville Daily Herald, October 1895: […] If we get the 14 votes of Hamilton we’ve got ’em out on a limb.
 All we’ve got to do then is shake it or saw it off.

 Warren B. Smith claims because Young uses the term visualization she is a New Ager.

 Look how ridiculous!
 Here is the sentence he quotes: “One morning as I prayed, I visualized God protecting each of us.”
 Wow!
 Really.
-This make her New Age?
+This makes her New Age???

 The Bible refers to visual reminder: It will become a visual reminder Isaiah 19:20